-- Advise the patient and their household members to self-isolate.
-Guidance and resources are available on the Northern Health (I have COVID-19; I am a close contact) and BCCDC websites. - If their test result is positive for COVID-19, Public Health will contact the patient to notify, and provide instruction regarding self-isolation and ending self-isolation. - As of May 5, 2021, Public Health is contact tracing all cases.
-Public Health will notify all close contacts of their exposures. - In general, close contacts who received their second dose of vaccine at least 7 days prior to exposure does not need to isolate.
-However, there are some circumstances where Public Health may ask someone with two doses to isolate. - Household contacts that have not received two doses of vaccine 7 days prior to exposure should self-isolate at home for 14 days from their last close contact with the case. - Note that this may be more than 14 days in total if close contact with the case is ongoing, and the case is still infectious (i.e. has not ended their isolation). - If a member of the household develops symptoms, they are advised to call their primary care provider or the NH Virtual Clinic for assessment and testing. - If members of the household do not develop symptoms after 14 days following their last close contact with the case, they can discontinue self-isolation at that time.
+- Advise the patient to self-isolate.
+Guidance and resources are available on the Northern Health (I have COVID-19; I am a close contact; Guidance for COVID-19 cases and contacts in the Northern Health region) and BCCDC website. - If their test result is positive for COVID-19, public health will try to call them within 3 days of receiving their test result.
+During a significant surge in cases, public health may not follow-up if 3 days have passed from the test result.
+This ensures public health efforts are focused on areas where the most impact can be made. - As of September 2021, Public Health is tracing and notifying close contacts only of cases the northern way of caring in high priority settings.
+This resource supports cases to identify and notify their household, family and social close contacts: Guidance for COVID-19 cases and contacts in the Northern Health region.

+- In general, close contacts who received their second dose of vaccine at least 7 days prior to exposure do not need to isolate.
+However, there are some circumstances where Public Health may ask someone with two doses to isolate. - Household contacts that have not received two doses of vaccine 7 days prior to exposure should self-isolate at home for 10 days from their last close contact with the case, and they should self-monitor for symptoms for another 4 days. - If members of the household do not develop symptoms after 10 days following their last close contact with the case, they can discontinue self-isolation at that time. - Note that this may be more than 14 days in total if close contact with the case is ongoing, and the case is still infectious (i.e. has not ended their isolation). - If a member of the household develops symptoms, they are advised to call their primary care provider or the NH Virtual Clinic for assessment and testing.